GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 ## What is the Native File System API? {: #what-is-it }

 The [Native File System API][spec] (formerly known as the Writeable Files API) enables developers to build powerful web apps that interact with files on the user's local device, like IDEs, photo and video editors, text editors, and more.
-After a user grants a web app access, this API allows web apps to read or save changes directly to files and folders on the user's device.
+After a user grants a web app access, this API allows them to read or save changes directly to files and folders on the user's device.
 Beyond reading and writing files, the Native File System API provides the ability to open a directory and enumerate its contents.

-If you've worked with reading and writing files before, much of what I'm about to share will be familliar to you.
-I encourage you to read it anyway because not all systems are alike.
+If you've worked with reading and writing files before, much of what I'm about to share will be familiar to you.
+I encourage you to read it anyway, because not all systems are alike.

-{% Aside 'caution' %}
+{% Aside %}
   We've put a lot of thought into the design and implementation of the Native File System API to ensure that people can easily manage their files.
 See the [security and permissions](#security-considerations) section